preemptive/dasho-samples/android/HookingOnAndroid/README.md

 Compile, obfuscate, and install the application.

 1. Run the command: `gradlew uninstallAll` _(if necessary)_
-2. Run the command: `gradlew installDebug`
+2. Run the command: `gradlew installRelease`

 Run the application on a device or emulator without a hooking framework.
 You will notice it behaves as expected; no errors occur and the app is responsive.